logan-bobo/elements-of-computing-systems/project-one/chips.md

 | 0001001000110100 | 1001100001110110 | 1010101010101010 | 0101010101010101 |  11  | 0101010101010101 |
 ```

-**mux8way16**: This chip looks complicated but its not once you have solved a multi way mux its about scailig the
+**mux8way16**: This chip looks complicated but its not once you have solved a multi way mux its about scaling the
 solution with little added.
 This was a real ah ha moment for me.
 If I were to do this again I would create
 abstract chips cush as and3way and or8way